-- New development within the Arncliffe and Banksia Precincts is to provide ground floor building setbacks in accordance with "Figure 7.7.40 Built Form and Character" on page 7|108; - New buildings should be built to the street alignment within the locations shown in "Figure 7.7.40 Built Form and Character" on page 7|108; - 3.
-Buildings should be set back 6 metres along the Princes Highway.
-The setbacks should include significant tree planting, landscaping and a secondary footpath located closer to the shop fronts and away from the traffic; and - 4.
+- New development within the Arncliffe and Banksia Precincts is to provide ground floor building setbacks in accordance with "Figur 7.7.42 Built Form and Character" on page 7|109; - New buildings should be built to the street alignment within the locations shown in "Figure 7.7.42 Built Form and Character" on page 7|109; - Buildings should be set back 6 metres along the Princes Highway.
+The setbacks should include significant tree planting, landscapin and a secondary footpath located closer to the shop fronts and away from the traffic; an - 4.
 5 metres landscaped setbacks are to consist of 3 metres landscaping and 2 metres private courtyards.
 The landscape zone should include large and medium size tree planting, in accordance with Council guidelines.